Tai Chi Yukon

 Tai Chi Yukon became a non-profit society in 1991.
 Every year we offer as many as ten weekly classes aimed at all levels from beginners to tai chi “players” who have been practicing for several years.
 Jeanie Maddison, our “Elder,” taught seniors’ classes from 1994 until her death in 2001.
 To honour her memory, our instructors have continued offering these classes at no charge.

-While we have occasional classes in other styles, we primarily practice and teach the Yang style as transmitted by Grandmaster Yang Zhen Duo and his grandson Yang Jun.
+While we have occasional classes in other styles, we primarily practice and teach the Yang style as transmitted by Grandmaster Yang Zhen Duo and his grandson Master Yang Jun.
 Tai Chi Yukon offers special camps and seminars with visiting instructors once or twice a year.
 Yukon tai chi instructors also travel elsewhere to gain new skills and fresh insights.

-Our senior instructor, Pam Boyde, has travelled to China three times as well as attending several seminars with Yang Jun in North America.
+Our senior instructor, Pam Boyde, has travelled to China four times as well as attending several seminars with Yang Jun in North America.
 In October 2007, Pam became the first Canadian to be certified as an instructor in the Yang Family Tai Chi Chuan organization, a great accomplishment!
 Three of our instructors – Helene Dobrowolsky, Jo-Ann Gates and Lisa Pan – have also studied in China and ranked within this system.

 Pam Boyde at World Tai Chi and Qi Gong Day practice, at Shipyards Park, 2009.